chenjhr88/Spotify_Song_Suggestion_System/README.md

 ## Code

-All code files can be found in the `code/` directory.
+All code files can be found in the `src/` directory.
 To run the code:

+To build make file:
-1.
+1. mkdir build
-2.
+2. cd build
-3.
+3. cmake ..

+Then run:
+4. make
+5. ./test or ./main

 ## Data